Advertisement

 Their powerful jaws and sharp, serrated teeth serve them well during the ferocious attacks they launch on schooling baitfish of most any kind.
 So ravenous are their feeding habits that only the fact that blues travel in like-size groups curtails cannibalism, which still takes place when the larger “chopper” blues come across smaller specimens of their same species (often called snapper blues).

-A variety of natural baits, both live or dead (specially menhaden, herring, pilchards and other oily baitfish species) work well, and so do a number of lures, including spoons, irons, jigs, subsurface and topwater plugs, and soft-plastics, thought the latter rarely survive more than a single bluefish strike intact.
-Anglers efforts are usually rewarded with strong runs and wild jumps.
-In the U.S., Northeast and mid-Atlantic waters yield trophies exceeding 20 pounds with some frequency.
-In fact, the IGFA All-tackle World Record, a whopping 31-pound, 12-ounce fish, came from Hatteras, North Carolina.
+A variety of natural baits, both live or dead (specially menhaden, herring, pilchards and other oily baitfish species) work well, and so do a number of lures, including spoons, irons, jigs, subsurface and topwater plugs, and soft-plastics, though the latter rarely survive more than a single bluefish strike intact.
+Angler efforts are usually rewarded with strong runs and wild jumps.
+In the US, Northeast and mid-Atlantic waters yield trophies exceeding 20 pounds with some frequency.
+In fact, the IGFA All-tackle World Record, a whopping 31-pound, 12-ounce fish, came from Hatteras, North Carolina in 1972.

 Calico bass hang around kelp beds, reefs and other underwater structure.